Duong-John/HCMUT_OS_BacKup_Utility_-BKU-/README.md

 # Backup Utility (BKU)

-A lightweight, Git-inspired backup tool built entirely with Bash scripting. [cite_start]Developed for **Lab 1: Introduction to Linux Programming (Section 3.6)** at **Ho Chi Minh City University of Technology (HCMUT)**.
+A lightweight, Git-inspired backup tool built entirely with Bash scripting.
+Developed for **Lab 1: Introduction to Linux Programming (Section 3.6)** at **Ho Chi Minh City University of Technology (HCMUT)**.

 ## Overview

-BKU is designed to selectively back up source code files within a directory[cite: 581]. [cite_start]Unlike traditional backup systems that copy entire files, BKU focuses on storing differences (**diffs**) to save space and provide a history of changes.
+BKU is designed to selectively back up source code files within a directory.
+Unlike traditional backup systems that copy entire files, BKU focuses on storing differences (**diffs**) to save space and provide a history of changes.

 ## Features